Thursday, April 30, 2026

 Of course whatever you plan for may not happen, but the intent of your original action could still assist you.
 You must prepare to low serve with the intent of how you want to act at the start of the rally.
 To do otherwise would be foolish.

-Consider what mindset a low serve in singles requires
+Consider what mindset is required when low serving in singles

 I recommend that you …